by Todd Walker

 - Self-defense Weapons: If legal at your ‘office’, pack heat.
 There are many compact handguns on the market to choose from.
 Less lethal pepper spray should also be included.

 - Flashlight: Ever change a flat tire with a mini Maglite between your teeth?
 Not fun!
 Invest in a good headlamp for hands-free operation.
 Don’t forget extra batteries.
 I wrap 3 AAA batteries in yellow electrical tape with the packing date written on the tape.
 This does two things – 1.) keeps them in one unit and 2.) reveals their freshness date.

 - Knife: A fixed blade knife and a multitool.

 - Calories: Energy bars, pemmican, jerky, nuts, trail mix, and sardines.
 Be sure to rotate/eat any nuts in your GHB periodically to prevent spoilage.
 If your GHB is exposed to extreme heat inside your vehicle, spoilage can be a major concern.
-My bag goes inside my classroom and house.

 - Cover: Lightweight poncho, tarp or contractor garbage bags.
 I also pack an emergency space blanket.
 A tarp is in my vehicle emergency kit.

 - Compass and Map: Navigational instruments that don’t depend on electronics.
 Detours happen in disasters.
 A map of your city and state (states if you’re a traveling salesman) is an essential tool.
 Practice and be familiar with several routes home before a crisis.
 Reminder: Keep your fuel tank at least half full.